WagnerMoreira/WagnerMoreira/README.md

 - 🌱 I'm currently learning: Back-end Development, Front-end Architecture.
 - 👯 I'm looking to collaborate on anything related to sports, e-sports, fitness and health, Wellness, IoT, Investing, Video streaming, rpgs/video games, education, blockchain and environment related projects 🌳.
 - 💬 Ask me about: Front-end Development, or any of the above ^.

+Note: the interesting stuff is in the private repos :)